Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Protocol Labs/RFP-X.md

-# Semantic Networks for Practical Language Evolution
+# Semantic Impact Markets for Practical Language Evolution

 ### [LunarPunk_Labs](lunapunklabs.org) - [University of the Third Horizon](h3uni.org)

 1. **Research question**: How do we increase relevance on internet to aid the realisation of knowledge into understanding while effectively bridging the gap from research to implementation?

-2. **Research problem statement**: To keep up with the [worlds rising complexity](https://necsi.edu/complexity-rising-from-human-beings-to-human-civilization-a-complexity-profile) we'll need to improve deepen our human capacities for representation and interpretation by [augmenting our intellect](https://www.dougengelbart.org/pubs/augment-3906.html).
+2. **Research problem statement**: To keep up with the [worlds rising complexity](https://necsi.edu/complexity-rising-from-human-beings-to-human-civilization-a-complexity-profile) we'll need to improve deepen our human capacities for representation and interpretation to drive humanity forward by [augmenting our intellect](https://www.dougengelbart.org/pubs/augment-3906.html) through breakthroughs in computing.

-3. **Proposed solution**: An ecosystem level partnership between Protocol Labs and Regen Ledger to bootstrap Semantic Impact Markets with 'adaptive capital' via a Tokenomics DAO.
+3. **Proposed solution**: An ecosystem level partnership between Protocol Labs and Regen Ledger to bootstrap Semantic Impact Markets with 'Adaptive capital' via a Tokenomics DAO.
 We propose systematically structured conversation graphs as a means of classifying parametric groupings into Friston blankets to enable semantically composable eco-credits as 'hypercerts'.
 Framing model metadata as functional information geometries that group such parameters provides epistemological transparency; a necessity for both governance and scientific research.
 We propose further transdiciplinary research and applied practice into the nuances of implementing the technology necessary for semantically composable impact markets.

 # Related work